VCGithubCode/VCGithubCode/README.md

 The world is a big place and the universe is significantly larger, maybe we should leave things better than we found them and not sweat the small stuff.

 "There will always be someone that can't see your worth.
-Don't it be you." -Mel Robbins
+Don't let it be you." -Mel Robbins

 Be kind to yourself.
 You have come a long way.